 Each seat has its own independently operated canopy.
 They are decent in size with a nicer flip out visor, but they aren't large compared to the competition, and they don't cover as much.
 The only ventilation on the canopy/seat is the mesh peek-a-boo window with the toggle closure.
 The closure is hard to operate, and while arguably silent compared to hook and loop closures, it doesn't keep the whole window cover closed as it is highly influenced by the wind.

 The Buggy has a 5-point harness in each seat.
 The harness itself is difficult to get off and only slightly easier to get it back on.
 The buckle itself is only average, and it takes two hands pressing on three different points of contact at the same time to open it, then you need to manually separate the straps from the buckle.
 Adjusting the harness in size isn't difficult, as there is only one adjustment for both upper and lower harness straps, making it much easier, but the shoulder strap height adjustment is a rethread operation (something we normally aren't fond of).
 It has three different height options and a 4.5-inch range from highest to lowest.
 The crotch strap is not adjustable.

 The leg rests also don't adjust and it has a narrower foot base.
 The seat backs recline is difficult to operate and is a two-handed operation.

 Ease of Setup

 The Duet setup is hard compared to the competition, and it has a poorly designed manual.
 The instructions are multi-language with illustrations in the back of the book.
 It took us over 10 minutes to put it together, which is worse than over half the products.

 The Duet is easy to push no matter what the terrain with a score of 7 of 10 for maneuverability.
 This is a tie with the Phil and Teds Dot and the Britax B-Ready Double.
-The high is 9 for the group earned by the Thule Urban Glide 2, Thule Chariot Cross 2, and the BOB Revolution Flex Duallie.
+The high score of 9 for the group was earned by the Thule Urban Glide, Thule Chariot, and the BOB Duallie.